 No matter how educated you are, there is always room to learn more.
 When in between jobs, it’s the perfect time for you to update your knowledge.
 The good thing is that there are various ways you can go about doing it.

 Some people opt to get a certification which can be a faster way of updating your knowledge.
-No matter what field you happen to work in, getting an IT certification could be useful as employers tend to like IT savvy individuals.
+No matter what field you happen to work in, getting an IT certification could be useful for employers like IT-savvy individuals.
 It also creates an opportunity for you to develop new transferable skills.

 Another benefit of getting a certification is that it could help increase your pay.
 PayScale provided Monster with the best certifications and the differences they made in annual pay.
 Most jobs saw a 25% increase in pay, which is an amount that makes acquiring a certification worthwhile.

-You may also need to develop other closely related skills such as how to use a CMS system like WordPress.
+You may also need to develop other closely related skills such as using a CMS system like WordPress.
 If you produce any documents or projects while practicing, use a project management timeline to help you create a structure, allocate time limits for each task, and track milestones.
-This is not only a way to stay organized but it could also impress employers.
+This is not only a way to stay organized, but it could also impress employers.

 Aside from developing technical skills, don’t forget to work on developing your soft skills too.
 Knowing how to communicate, deliver presentations, or handle stress will always be useful.
-Some employers even value these skills more highly than certain hard skills as hard skills can always be taught, but soft skills are more innate.
+Some employers value these skills more highly than certain hard skills as hard skills can always be taught, but soft skills are more innate in the job search.

 Working smart isn’t something that only applies to those who are employed.
-It is possible to use hacks that will make your job hunt less arduous and help improve your productivity levels.
-When you work smart, you focus on tasks that are going to yield the best results as opposed to just being busy for the sake of it.
+It is possible to use hacks to make your job hunt less arduous and help improve your productivity levels.
+When you work smart, you focus on tasks that will yield the best results as opposed to just being busy for its sake.

-A common way to do so would be to build a website where you can give more insight into who you are.
-This is also a chance to put your portfolio in one place so it’s easy for prospective employers to see all you’ve accomplished in your career so far.
+A common way to do so would be to build a website to give more insight into who you are.
+This is also a chance to put your portfolio in one place, so it’s easy for prospective employers to see all you’ve accomplished in your career so far.
 A personal website is a way to set yourself apart from other job seekers.

-Bear in mind that your personal website doesn’t have to be overly elaborate.
-The goal should be to cover the basics including images, work samples, companies you’ve worked for and a summary of who you are.
-Use this opportunity to be creative remembering that it’s a chance for you to showcase your personality.
+Bear in mind that your website doesn’t have to be overly elaborate.
+The goal should be to cover the basics, including images, work samples, companies you’ve worked for, and a summary of who you are.
+Use this opportunity to be creative, remembering that it’s a chance for you to showcase your personality.

 Many times, jobs are circulated by word of mouth.
 This is why building a strong network of professionals is so critical.
-By doing so, you’re more likely to hear about job opportunities firsthand which increases your chances of landing your dream job.
+By doing so, you’re more likely to hear about job opportunities firsthand, increasing your chances of landing your dream job.

 As with any relationship, you have to maintain these connections by keeping in touch regularly.
 A simple way to do this would be by sending greeting cards or personalized messages to them during the holidays.
 It’s also good to add value to the relationship by passing on valuable information to them or supporting their aspirations in any way you can.

-To begin, create a list of your dream companies and see where you would fit in and what value you offer.
-You’ll then need to draft up an irresistible pitch which shows why and how you fit into the company.
-Lastly, do some investigative work and find out the appropriate person to send your pitch to, which is typically a decision-maker such as the HR manager.
+First, create a list of your dream companies and see where you would fit in and what value you offer.
+You’ll then need to draft an irresistible pitch that shows why and how you fit into the company.
+Lastly, do some investigative work and find out the appropriate person to send your pitch to, typically a decision-maker such as the HR manager.

 This is probably obvious to many, but when hunting for a new job, it’s the best time to breathe life into your resume.
 As well as updating your skills and experience, there are other ways to make it worth stopping to look at.
 Seeing as employers only have a few moments to spare, you want it to get their attention quickly.

 Tailor your resume to each job you’re applying for instead of creating a one size fits all version.
-Another ingredient for creating the perfect resume is to focus on the words of your resume as opposed to the design.
+Another ingredient for creating the perfect resume is to focus on your resume’s words as opposed to the design.

-A study from job site Ladders also found that aligning the most important information along the left side of the page so that it creates an “F pattern” could help you hold recruiters’ attention for longer.
+A study from job site Ladders also found that aligning the most important information along the left side of the page to create an “F pattern” could help you hold recruiters’ attention for longer.

 If you have the right attitude and take the right approach, looking for work can be an opportunity for personal development.

 It’s about approaching it like a full-time job and making the best use of your free time.
-Hopefully, by doing so, you’ll come out on the other side as a better version of yourself.
+Hopefully, by doing so for your job search, you’ll come out on the other side as a better version of yourself.